Rizkyprawirap/Rizkyprawirap/README.md

 Hi there 👋

 My name is Rizky prawira Putra,
-I am currently a student at Bina Nusantara University majoring in computer science with a major in database.
+I am currently a student at an University majoring in computer science with a major in database.
 I’m currently learning C, Java, SQL Server, MYSQL, MongoDB and Laravel.

 THIS IS MORE INFORMATION ABOUT ME :)